Unreviewed PRs is the percentage of merged pull requests with no comments or approvals, rounded to the nearest tenth of a percent.

 Unreviewed PRs tells you what percentage of your PRs don’t get reviewed.

 In an ideal world, PRs aren’t merged without being reviewed.
-Even if they’re small or made by senior developers, they can be a huge source of bugs for you.
+Even if they’re small or made by senior developers, unreviewed PRs can be a huge source of bugs for you.

-If you don’t have a policy in place to make sure PRs get reviewed, every time a PR is merged without review, a manager should know about it.
+If you don’t have a policy in place to make sure PRs get reviewed, a manager should know every time a PR is merged without review.

 You should drive this number toward zero and be aware of the rare instance when a developer feels the need to drive code straight from their laptop to production without getting it reviewed.